Kan1shka9/CS-2011-Introduction-to-Programming-I/README.md

 Table of Contents
 ------------------
-* Lecture 13 - Dealing with files
+* Lecture 13 - Files